 Inside the enormous £1bn Russian mansion dubbed 'Putin's Palace'

-Anti-corruption activists have released hundreds of photos of what they claim is the $1.4 billion (£1bn) mega-mansion Vladimir Putin has been covertly building on the Black Sea coast.
+In January 2022, anti-corruption activists released hundreds of photos of what they claim is the $1.4 billion (£1.1bn) mega-mansion Vladimir Putin has been covertly building on the Black Sea coast.
 Ridiculously opulent, the magnificent residence is fit for a tsar, never mind a president, and boasts jaw-dropping amenities you won't believe, like an underground ice rink, 'aqua-disco' and even a louche lap-dancing lounge.
 Click or scroll through for a tour of the OTT pad.

 Obscene wealth